Sony Movie Channel

-Sony Movies (also known as Sony Movie Channel) is an American cable television channel that was launched on October 1, 2010.
-Owned by the Sony Pictures Television subsidiary of Sony Group Corporation, its programming consists of films from the Sony Pictures Entertainment library (including content from Columbia Pictures, TriStar Pictures, Sony Pictures Classics and Destination Films among others), alongside films from other distributors, mainly from Millennium Films, Nu Image, Lionsgate Films and Shout!
+Sony Movies (formerly known as Sony Movie Channel) is an American cable television channel launched on October 1, 2010.
+Owned by the network television division of Sony Pictures Television, its programming consists of films from the Sony Pictures Entertainment library (including content from Columbia Pictures, TriStar Pictures, Screen Gems, Sony Pictures Classics, Sony Pictures Animation and Destination Films among others), alongside films from other distributors, mainly from Millennium Films, Millennium Media, Lionsgate Films and Shout!
 Factory, which are broadcast unedited, and remastered in 1080i high definition.

 Program blocks and theme weeks

 A former program block on the channel is "Killer Mandays", a double feature of horror films on Monday nights.
 From November 6 – 12, 2011 the channel aired a week-long salute to Bollywood films.

 Availability

 Sony Movies is available nationally on Philo, DirecTV and Dish Network, and regionally on AT&T U-Verse, Suddenlink, Optimum.
 DirecTV and Dish Network also offer "Sony Movie Channel Everywhere", which allows viewers to watch its movies through its website for no additional cost.
 The channel is also available through streaming for owners of the Sony Network Media Player.